 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

+AUTHORS CONTRIBUTION

+ACKNOWLEDGEMENT

 References

 1. Wang Y, Zhang Y, Lin X, Wang X, Zhang Y, Zhang Y, et al. Efficacy and safety of acupuncture for chronic prostatitis/chronic pelvic pain syndrome: a randomized controlled trial.
 Medicine (Baltimore).
 2022 May 13;101(19):e29385. doi: 10.1097/MD.0000000000029385.